rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 - timeZone: String (optional) Identifies the time zone this address is located in.
 This SHOULD be a time zone name registered in the [IANA Time Zone Database](https://www.iana.org/time-zones).
 Unknown time zone identifiers MAY be ignored by implementations.
 - isPreferred: Boolean (optional, default: false).
   Whether this Address is the preferred for its type.
 This SHOULD only be one per type.
+- language: String (optional).
+  The [RFC5646] language tag of this value, if any.
+- fullAddressTranslations: ValueTranslation[] (optional).
+  An array of full address translations.

+A Value object has the following properties:

+- value: String (mandatory).
+  The property value.
+- language: String (optional).
+  The [RFC5646] language tag of this value, if any.
+- valueTranslations: ValueTranslation[] (optional).
+  An array of value translations.

+A ValueTranslation object has the following properties:

+- value: String (mandatory).
+  A value translation.
+- language: String (mandatory).
+  The [RFC5646] language tag of this translation.

 # JSCardGroup